koendc/koendc.github.com/_posts/2013-10-11-logstash-test-configuration.markdown

 ---

 When pushing more and more types of events to [Logstash], the configuration easily became quite complex and hard to manage.
 It's easy to make both *syntax* and *logical* errors.
-So, testing your logstash configuration is good thing.
+So, testing your logstash configuration before bringing it to your server is a good thing.

 ### Step 1: Syntax check